programmfabrik/fylr-plugin-example/README.md

-# fylr-plugins
+# fylr_example

-Collection of publicly available plugins for FYLR.
+Collection of publicly available plugin examples for FYLR.

-## Contanct us
+## Contact us

 For Issues and questions please write to support@programmfabrik.de